malfihasan/financialAgent-public/README.md

 Please include:
 - Your OS and version
 - The FinAgent version (`finagent --version`)
-- What you expected vs. what happened
+- What you expected vs what happened
 - Anonymized sample CSV rows if relevant (remove all personal data)

 ---